Information

 When and Where to Shoot:

-The area on which you may shoot is shown on the map in the permit, on the map supplied with your permit and on the Reserve signs.
-Study the map carefully; there is no excuse for straying outside the wildfowling area, it is clearly marked with yellow and black striped posts along the east and west edge of the zone.
-The north boundary is marked by the stock fence at the back of the saltmarsh (merse).
-The south boundary is the edge of the green merse within the confines of the east and west boundaries.
+The area on which you may shoot is shown on the map on the permit, on the map supplied with your permit and on the Reserve signs.
+Study the map carefully; there is no excuse for straying outside the wildfowling area, it is clearly marked with yellow and black striped posts along the east and west edge of the zone; the north boundary is marked by the stock fence at the back of the saltmarsh (merse); the south boundary is the edge of the green merse within the confines of the east and west boundaries.
 If you intend wildfowling for the first time at a morning flight you are advised to inspect the boundaries and access routes the previous day.

+When carrying a shotgun you may only access this wildfowling area during following shooting times.
 You may shoot from one hour and 15 minutes before sunrise until 10 am and then from 3 pm until one hour and 30 minutes after sunset on any day for which the permit is valid during the season from 1 October until 20 February except Sundays and Christmas Day.
-When carrying a shotgun you may only access this wildfowling area during these times.
-From 1 February to 20 February you may ONLY use your permit from below high water mark, ordinary spring tides - this means from any of the creeks within the shooting zone.
+From 1 to 20 February you may ONLY use your permit from below high water mark, ordinary spring tides - this means from any of the creeks within the shooting zone.

 For the purposes of access you are permitted to carry your gun in a slip from the reserve access points to the wildfowling area.
 The access points are the reserve car parks at Castle Corner and Hollands and Hollands loaning.
 The wildfowling area is marked by the stock fence at the north edge of the merse, please use the styles provided.
 Published tide tables can be found on the reserve notice boards.